 5. Wenzel Windy Pass 0-Degree Mummy Sleeping Bag

 As its name suggests, the 0-degree temperature rating makes the product a warm, comfortable, and hypoallergenic sleeping bag.
 If you are tall and have been struggling to find a long-enough sleeping bag several times, this is the one.
 This Wenzel product is 8’4’’ long and be filled with non-allergenic Omega II with offset quilt construction; which means that you will be warm and comfortable inside for the whole night long.
-Additionally, this sleeping bag features the shoulder collar that provides extra comfort against your face.
+Additionally, this sleeping bag features a shoulder collar that provides extra comfort against your face.
 You can carry it away easily using the stuff sack to compress this oversized bag.

 + Spacious (3’33’’ wide and 8’4’’ long)